itsmillertim3/perform2021/cloudmigration/content/01_lab_1/03_host_view/index.md

 ![image](../../../assets/images/lab1-host-view.png)

+💥 **TECHNICAL NOTE**:
-:boom: **TECHNICAL NOTE**: Dynatrace University has an interface that runs on nginx which are installed before the OneAgent is, so a warning on ungix is OK.
+Dynatrace University has an interface that runs on nginx which are installed before the OneAgent is, so a warning on ungix is OK.

 ## How this helps